rphlmrk/EcoChartPro/README.md

 -   **Custom Indicator Engine:** A robust plugin system that supports loading indicators from external JARs or live-compiling them from the powerful in-app Java editor with code completion.
 -   **Gamification & Coaching:** An innovative system that tracks performance, offers unlockable achievements, and provides actionable coaching insights to help traders identify behavioral patterns and improve discipline.
 -   **Modern Themed UI:** A clean, themeable user interface built on the FlatLaf look and feel, featuring a polished dashboard and non-intrusive notifications.

+## Roadmap & Future Development

+This project is under active development.
+The roadmap is divided into several key phases focused on architectural improvements, feature expansion, and usability enhancements.

+### Phase 1: Core Architecture Refinement
+-   **[In Progress] Polymorphic Drawing Tool Settings:** Refactor the drawing tool settings logic to use a polymorphic approach, removing `instanceof` checks and allowing each drawing tool to manage its own settings dialog.
+This will make the system more extensible and easier to maintain.
+-   **[Planned] Info Cursor Tool:** Introduce a new cursor mode that displays an information panel with details about the candle, indicators, and drawings under the cursor.

+### Phase 2: Advanced Analysis & Trading Features
+-   **[Planned] P&L Calculation Service:** Refactor all unrealized P&L calculations into a dedicated, centralized service to ensure consistency and eliminate logic duplication across the UI.
+-   **[Planned] Drawing Tool Templates:** Implement a system for users to create, save, and apply multiple named style templates for each drawing tool, allowing for rapid customization of charts.

+### Phase 3: Live Data & Trading
+-   **[Planned] Multi-Source Data Integration:** Expand data handling to support multiple live and historical data providers (e.g., Binance, OKX, Yahoo Finance), allowing users to select their preferred source.
+-   **[Planned] Live Data Integration:** Connect the charting engine to a live WebSocket data feed for real-time market data.
+-   **[Planned] Live Trading Integration:** Implement a `TradingService` for live brokerage APIs (e.g., Binance) to enable real-money trading directly from the platform.

+### Phase 4: Usability & Polish
+-   **[Planned] Right-Click Context Menus:** Provide faster access to common actions (e.g., delete drawing, modify order) via right-click menus on the chart.
+-   **[Planned] Enhanced Chart Interaction:** Implement zoom-to-cursor and click-and-drag axis scaling for a more fluid and intuitive chart navigation experience.
+-   **[Planned] Onboarding & Help System:** Add a "Help" menu and an "About" dialog with application information and links to documentation.

+---

 ## Technology Stack